sleds-and-trawls-field-manual/sleds-and-trawls-field-manual.github.io/pages/07-post-survey-procedures.md

 *   The data is tested for any temporal or spatial outliers.
 *   Any observed parameters (biotic and abiotic) are matched where possible to vocabularies maintained by AODN and BODC.
 *   Metadata is authored from any existing metadata or publications.
-*   Finally the datasets is published via the OBIS Australia data node[ http://ogc-act.csiro.au/ipt/](http://ogc-act.csiro.au/ipt/)
+*   Finally the datasets are published via the OBIS Australia data node[ http://ogc-act.csiro.au/ipt/](http://ogc-act.csiro.au/ipt/)

 OBISAU has the option to publish the data at the same time directly to GBIF, and it has developed a service to inform ALA that a new dataset is available to be harvested for inclusion into ALA.